-Problem: John Doe was grantee in a deed to Blackacre recorded in 1970, which constitutes the root of title.
+Problem 1: John Doe was grantee in a deed to Blackacre recorded in 1970, which constitutes a root of title.
 Nothing further appears of record, but investigation in 2002 disclosed that Richard Roe was in actual open possession of Blackacre.
-In 2002 did John Doe have a marketable record title to Blackacre free of the claims of Roe?
+In 2002 is John Doe's title to Blackacre free of the claims of Roe?

-Answer: No. The possession of Roe was inconsistent with the record title in John Doe and was therefore prima facie hostile.
-Upon satisfactory proof that Roe's possession was in fact held in subordination to the title of John Doe (as, for example, that he was a tenant, licensee, or an employee of Doe), Doe would have had marketable record title under the Act.
+Answer: No. Roe's possession was inconsistent with John Doe's record title and was therefore prima facie hostile.
+Possession by a party with an interest that is subordinate to John Doe, such as a tenant, licensee, or employee, would not divest Doe of title.